-I’ve always loved the concept of free range parenting.
-I remember one trip a while back though when I went skiing for the weekend…well, no not quite.
-I actually went to the ski resort, did a few runs, managed not to kill myself, handed in my equipment and did what I really wanted to do which was relax, drink a glass of wine at the bottom and watch everyone else get fit.
+I’ve always loved the concept of “free range parenting.”
+But I recall one trip a while back when I went skiing for the weekend.
+I actually went to the ski resort, did a few runs, managed not to kill myself, handed in my equipment, and did what I really wanted to do, which was relax, drink a glass of wine at the bottom, and watch everyone else get fit.

-Still on the slope, I noticed tons of little people all done up in suits and skiing very proficiently, so proficiently in fact, that they passed me at three times my speed making me look like a out of control wobbling basket case.
-Once I finally made it down alive and yes, it was touch and go there for a moment and my knees had finally stopped shaking, I started thinking about all those kids and how good it was to see them out in the fresh air enjoying themselves.
+Still on the slope, I noticed a slew of little people dressed in suits and skiing expertly; so expertly, in fact, that they passed me at three times my speed, making me look like an out-of-control wobbly basket case.
+Once I finally made it down alive, and yes, it was touch and go there for a moment and my knees had finally stopped shaking, I started thinking about all those kids and how good it was to see them out in the fresh air enjoying themselves.

-Having said that, It also made me reflect that like many sports, skiing takes care of the need to get kids outside in the great outdoors and active.
-It’s a lot of fun but it is also pretty one dimensional in that it has a purpose.
+Having said that, it also made me reflect that, like many sports, skiing takes care of the need to get kids outside in the great outdoors and active.
+It’s a lot of fun, but it is also pretty one-dimensional in that it has a purpose.
 You go up a hill on the lift and ski down.
-As a result, as fun as it is, it doesn’t fulfill a child’s desperate need to play in nature, undisturbed by adults where the mind has time to fully wander.
-After all, even if a little person wanted to hang about playing in the snow, mom and dad are likely to urge them on down the hill, since hanging around stationary on a ski slope isn’t what most grownups really go skiing for.
-The bottom line is that skiing, like many outdoor sports, it’s a wonderful adjunct to a life that includes hanging about in nature but like any sport that takes place in the great outdoors, it should not be considered a substitute.
+As a result, as fun as it is, it doesn’t fulfill a child’s desperate need to play in nature, undisturbed by adults, where the mind has time to fully wander.
+After all, even if a little person wanted to hang around and play in the snow, mom and dad are likely to urge them on down the hill, since hanging around stationary on a ski slope isn’t what most grownups really go skiing for.
+The bottom line is that skiing, like many outdoor sports, is a wonderful adjunct to a life that includes hanging out in nature, but like any sport that takes place in the great outdoors, it should not be considered a substitute.

-You see kids out there are suffering from a disease.
+You see, kids out there are suffering from a disease.
 It’s not a disease where you have to race to the doctor’s office and sit with tons of people sniffling and coughing and holding grotty tissues.
-It’s a disease that strips kids to the bone not physically but mentally.
-You see as humans we need dirt and lots of it.
-We need trees and forests and plants of all kinds and shapes.
+It’s a disease that strips kids to the bone—not physically but mentally.
+You see, as humans, we need dirt—lots of it.
+We need trees, forests, and plants of all kinds and shapes.
 If we have these things, we feel great.
-If we don’t, we feel depressed and I know when I’m nature deprived, I want to buy cream puffs and eat all the time.
-All I can say is, I’m happy I live near some good sized trees otherwise I’d be well, much larger than I am.
+If we don’t, we feel depressed, and I know that when I’m nature-deprived, I want to buy cream puffs and eat them all the time.
+All I can say is that I’m happy I live near some good sized trees; otherwise, I’d be much larger than I am.

-Exposure to wild places is critical for your child’s health
+Free-Range Parenting: Exposure to wild places is critical for your child’s health.

-That we live in the kinds of neighbourhoods that make unstructured play difficult is just part of modern life but it’s a critical loss and it must be made up some how if we want to turn out healthy kids.
-For those of you that want to read more about this subject, take a look at ‘Last Child in the Woods: Saving Our Children From Nature Deficit Disorder’ by Richard Louv.
-Mr. Louv argues that exposure to dirt in nature is necessary for both the physical and emotional health of children and adults and I believe, he’s absolutely right.
+That we live in the kinds of neighbourhoods that make unstructured play difficult is just part of modern life, but it’s a critical loss that must be made up some way if we want to turn out healthy kids.
+For those of you that want to read more about this subject, take a look at “Last Child in the Woods: Saving Our Children From Nature Deficit Disorder” by Richard Louv.
+Mr. Louv argues that exposure to dirt in nature is necessary for both the physical and emotional health of children and adults, and I believe he’s absolutely right.

-I recognize that not every family can either afford or be in a position to enjoy a house that has access to nature but when we spend so much time buying our perfect house and worrying about the furniture to fill it with or the colour of the trim or what kind of ‘landscaping package’ we have, it’s proximity to wild places gets completely lost.
+I recognize that not every family can have free-range parents.
+Many cannot afford to be in a position to enjoy a house that has access to nature.
+However, when we spend so much time buying our perfect house and worry about the furniture to fill it with or the colour of the trim or what kind of “landscaping package” we have, our need for proximity to wild places gets completely lost.